 Eli was lying down and his eyesight wasn’t very good.
 This alludes to the “eyesight” of the leaders in the first century, who were nearly blind also (John 9.41).
 The lamp of God had not yet gone out, meaning that some of the lamps were still burning in the Menorah, so this was just before daylight.
 Samuel was sleeping “in the Temple of the Lord” where the Levites slept who were on duty.
 Then Yehovah called out to Samuel, and Samuel said, “Hineni” (“here I am”), which was a common reply to the Lord (Gen 22.11, 46.2; Exo 3.4; Isa 6.8), but Samuel thought it was Eli so he went to see what he wanted.
 But Eli did not call him, so Samuel went to lie down.
-And Yehovah called out to Samuel for the third time, so Samuel went to Eli again, and was told the same thing.
+And Yehovah called out to Samuel, so Samuel went to Eli again, and was told the same thing.
 Then Yehovah called to Samuel again, and then Eli realized it was Yehovah.

 Yehovah said that he was doing a new thing in Israel “at which both ears of everyone who hears it will tingle.”
 Tingling ears is a sign of severe judgment (1 Kings 21.12; Jer 19.3).
 This speaks of a “piercing word” to Israel.
 There would be a contrast between the lack of vision in those days and the fresh activity of the word of the Lord that would be coming through Samuel.